alshedivat/al-folio/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: PhD Candidate at <a href="https://www.snet.tu-berlin.de">TU Berlin - Service-centric Networking</a>.
+description: Research Scientist at <a href="https://www.trmlabs.com/">TRM Labs</a>.

 profile:
   align: right
   image: prof_pic.jpg
   address: >
-    <p>Service-centric Networking</p>
-    <p>TEL 19</p>
-    <p>Ernst-Reuter Platz 7</p>
-    <p>10587 Berlin</p>
+    <p>Berlin, Germany</p>

 news: true  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-My name is Friedhelm Victor (Friedhelm is the first name :smirk:) and I'm a PhD candidate at TU Berlin, researching primarily on the intersections of blockchain, data science and privacy.
-Most of my works involve blockchain-based cryptoassets and the Ethereum network.
+My name is Friedhelm Victor (Friedhelm is the first name :smirk:) and I'm a Research Scientist at TRM Labs, a blockchain intelligence company that helps financial institutions, businesses and government agencies detect and investigate financial crime and fraud.
+I have completed a PhD at Technische Universität Berlin in 2022, and have gained several years of experience analyzing financial transaction networks in both traditional finance and modern cryptoasset networks.
+Most of my research works involve blockchain-based cryptoassets and the Ethereum network.

 More generally, I'm interested in:
 - Data Mining